 The arrival of the Black Death (the bubonic plague pandemic occurring in Afro-Eurasia from 1346 to 1353) cost the lives of millions of people and, as a result, depleted farmhands.
 Many vineyards’ owners decided to lease their land rather than working it themselves.
 To feed their families, the new tenants focused on short-term cash crops rather than growing vines.

 Henry II’s (1154–1189) ascension to the throne promoted commercial links between France and England.
 Transport conditions and speeds had vastly improved by that point, and the importation of products (with wine among them) became cheaper.
 That combined with the fact that France made wine which better suited British tastes (especially the ones of English nobles), wine exports from Bordeaux were plentiful at the time.

 As they do today, English wines faced considerable competition from imported wines.
 As a result, vineyard owners found more profitable uses for their land unless they could support their winemaking efforts out of funds from other sources.
 Consequently, from the mid-1300s onwards, Britain became renowned for its expertise in selecting, importing, bottling and cellaring wine rather than producing it.

 Eighteenth & Nineteenth Century

 The second commercial vineyard was planted in 1955 by Jack Ward, who owned a wine company in East Sussex.
-He introduced new varieties to the UK and was the first chairman of the English Vineyards Association.
-Later in the 1960s, more vineyards were planted, and new grape varieties introduced.
-Technology also helped improve knowledge and create a better understanding of owning and running vineyards.
+He introduced new varieties to the UK, such as Reichensteiner, Huxelrebe, and Schönburger, and was the first chairman of the English Vineyards Association (now UK Vineyards Association).

 Modern Day Wine Making

-Established for over 25 years, we continually strive to produce the best, most delicious wines to suit every palate and grace any table.
-We are already making history but the best has yet to come.
+Established for over 25 years, we continually strive to produce the best, most delicious English wines to suit every palate and grace any table.
+You can read more about our ethos and plans here.
+We are already making history, but the best is yet to come.